-Net cash used in investing activities was \$248 million for the first six months of 1999 versus cash provided of \$2 million for the first six months of 1998.
-Origination and sale of financing receivables for the six months ended July 4, 1999 were \$587 million and \$484 million, respectively, versus orgination and sale of financing receivables for the six months ended June 28, 1998 of \$496 million and \$392 million, respectively.
+Net cash used in investing activities was \$244 million for the first six months of 1999 versus \$34 million for the first six months of 1998.
 Capital expenditures were \$181 million for the first six months of 1999 versus \$241 million for the first six months of 1998.
 Capital expenditures including facilities consolidation for the full year 1999 are expected to be approximately \$500 million.
 Proceeds from the sale of operating units and investments was \$54 million for the first six months of 1999 versus \$406 million for the first six months of 1998.
-During the first six months of 1998, the company made payments of \$86 million for transaction-related expenditures incurred in connection with the acquisition of Texas Instruments' defense business and the merger with the defense business of Hughes Electronics Corporation (Hughes Defense).
+During the first six months of 1998, the company made payments of \$86 million for transaction-related expenditures incurred in connection with the acquisition of Texas Instruments' defense businessand the merger with the defense business of Hughes Electronics Corporation (Hughes Defense).

 The Company merged with Hughes Defense in December 1997.
-Pursuant to the terms of the Master Separation Agreement (the "Separation Agreement"), which requires an adjustment based on net assets, the final purchase price for Hughes Defense has not been determined.
-Based on the terms and conditions of the Separation Agreement, the Company believes that it is entitled to a reduction in purchase price, a position that Hughes Electronics disputes.
-The Company and Hughes Electronics have begun the process of negotiating a possible resolution of this matter.
-If the matter is not successfully resolved through negotiation, the Separation Agreement, the amount, timing, and effect on the original terms of the agreement, the as a result of this uncertainty, no amounts have been recorded in the financial statements related to this gain contingency.
+Pursuant to the terms of the merger agreement, which requires an adjustment based on net assets, the final purchase price for Hughes Defense has not been determined.
+While the Company expects a reduction in purchase price from the original terms of the agreement, the amount, timing, and effect on the Company's financial position are uncertain.